Proven-Paradox/shaper-system/Handbook.md

 Cost: 2 MP (Overload +3 MP)
 Duration: 3 rounds
 Effect: The targeted square becomes impossible to see through for the duration.
 Targets inside the square are [Blinded](#blind) and [Obscured](#obscured).
-Special: If you pay the Overload cost, you may use this Ability as a minor action.
+If you pay the Overload cost, you may use this Ability as a minor action.
 Description: An easy way of limiting enemy vision (though allies are similarly hindered).
 This could be throwing a smoke grenade, conjuring a thick fog, lighting an alchemical concoction that produces thick smoke, and other similar effects that obscure vision.

 #### Void Dart